Table of Contents

 When you’re considering pet-safe weed killers and pesticides, you need to take the time to look at the labels on the bottle.
 It’s tempting to fall for hype such as “chemical-free,” but the reality is EVERYTHING is a chemical.

 What you want to avoid are TOXIC compounds:

 Yes, these compounds are champions when it comes to tackling crabgrass and crawling pests, but they’re also at the top of the list of toxins.
 Most parts of the world ban their use.
 They’re THAT toxic.

-Your best bet is to look for one of two certifications:
+Luckily, things aren’t too complicated.
+You only need to look for one of two certifications:

 - Organic Material Review Institute (OMRI)

 If these organizations have passed the product, odds are they’re pet-safe weed killers and pesticides.
 Will they be as strong as synthetic compounds?
 No, but they also won’t pose harm.
 That’s your trade-off.

 The “All-Natural” Trap of Pet-Safe Weed Killers and Pesticides

 Everyone loves seeing “all-natural” and “organic” on products, especially when it comes to pet-safe weed killers and pesticides.
 But there’s a catch.
 Plenty of compounds out there (even with OMRI and EPA approval) come from natural sources, but they’re not the safest things in the world when it comes to pets.